 The Secondary Plan process was completed in three phases and began in May 2012.
-Throughout the entire process, meetings were held with the Technical Advisory Committee (TAC), The Committee of the Whole (COW), Priorities and Key Initiatives Committee, key stakeholders, and with the public at large.
+Throughout the entire process, meetings were held with the Technical Advisory Committee (TAC), The Committee of the Whole (COW), key stakeholders, and the public at large.